Scribery/tlog/doc/log_format.md

 number represent changes which are forward-compatible, such as adding a new field, which would be ignored by existing software versions.

-Each message in a single session has the same `host`, `user`, `term`, and `session` property values.
-The `id` value starts with one for the first message and is incremented for each new message.
-The `pos` value is the message temporal position in a session, in milliseconds.
+Each message in a single recording has the same `host`, `rec`, `user`, `term`, and `session` property values.
+The `rec` value is an opaque string uniquely identifying a particular recording on the recording host.
+The `id` value starts with one for the first message in the recording and is incremented for each new message.
+The `pos` value is the message temporal position in the recording, in milliseconds.
 No assumption should be made about the time origin at this moment.

 The `in_txt`/`out_txt` properties store input and output text respectively.
 Any byte sequences which don't constitute a valid character are represented by